rightjs/rightjs-core/doc/en/dom/element.md

 ## Events Processing

-The Element unit has all the standard {Observer} unit interfaces and handles events binding the same exact way.
+The `Element` unit has all the standard {Observer} unit interface and handles events binding the same exact way.

     $('some-element').on('click', function() {